Navigating the Noise about Ultra Processed Foods, the Healthy Way

 But these UPFs might make you look again:

-I think this all illustrates a key point - UPFs are not always absent of whole foods, and while some UPFs may provide ‘empty’ calories or are heavy in potentially harmful additives present to modify taste, texture, or shelf life, others UPFs may only contain nominal added ingredients, offering convenience without compromising on nutritional value.
+I think this all illustrates a key point - UPFs are not always absent of whole foods, and while some UPFs may provide what some people refer to as ‘empty’ calories or are heavy in additives present to modify taste, texture, or shelf life, others UPFs may only contain nominal added ingredients, offering convenience without compromising on nutritional value.

 Therefore, it’s my view that lumping so many foods into one ‘naughty’ UPF category, without regard for their actual nutritional content, makes NOVA an imperfect system if using it as a measure of how healthful a food actually is.